Visiones – 5th Anniversary Benefit “Celebrating Our Future”

 Since our launch, Latino U has had tremendous impact reaching thousands of students and parents eager to receive much needed information and guidance.
 Our bilingual, culturally-relevant programs focus on increasing Latino youth’s access to college resources and guiding them through the process from their senior year of high school until college graduation.

-Over 1,000 parents and students have attended out information sessions delivered in local high schools and community centers throughout the year.
+In four years, over 2,300 parents and students have attended our information sessions delivered in local high schools and community centers throughout the year.

 Volunteer College Coaches and Near-Peer Mentors provide students with support and guidance applying and succeeding in college.

-86% of students who participated in volunteer college coach programs have successfully enrolled in and are attending 4 year private colleges.
+- 95% of students who participated in our volunteer college coach programs have successfully enrolled in and are attending 4 year private colleges.

 Join businesses, colleges, local school districts, and community organizations committed to increasing college enrollment and success.
 Contact us at firstname.lastname@example.org to inquire about partner opportunities.